All Episodes

 Well, let's just play this out.

-Okay, McCabe lied about matters that allowed him to be fired.
+McCabe lied about matters that allowed him to be fired.

-Nobody has threatened to put him in jail to have him talk more about what he knows about the 25th amendment and all that other stuff.
+Nobody has threatened to put him in jail to have him talk more about what he knows about the 25th Amendment and all that other stuff.

-So the zeal that Mueller has to break people to try to find out if they know more than they're telling us was never present during the FBI DOJ debacle.
+So the zeal that Mueller has to break people to try to find out if they know more than they're telling us was never present during the FBI-DOJ debacle.

 We never had a special counsel.

-Ron Johnson's charge of Homeland Security.
+Ron Johnson's in charge of Homeland Security.

-What about Uranium One?
+What about Uranium 1?

-Well, I mean, I think you can start with, I think the exoneration of Hillary.
+Well, I mean, I think you can start with, I think, the exoneration of Hillary.

-I mean, she clearly, with that mom and pop shop bathroom closet server of hers, violated the espionage act.
+I mean, she clearly, with that mom and pop shop bathroom closet server of hers, violated the Espionage Act.

 Well, number one, don't try this at home.